 Believe me when I say that there are so many ways and settings where you can use Stretchy Bands.

 Calming Down Activities

 After School Programs

 I call mine “Mr. Stretchy”, or, sometimes the “Magic Rainbow”.
 He comes out whenever I need to do some TEAM BUILDING, CREATIVE MOVEMENT and MINDFULNESS activities.
-It especially is helpful in teaching Kindergartners bubble space and practicing the steady beat.
-If you want to read more about that you can follow this LINK to “Five Ways to Teach the Steady Beat”
+I’ve found it especially helpful teaching Kindergartners bubble space and practicing the steady beat using the stretchy band.

 We also get SILLY!
 I will have the students hold on to a color in the band so that no one is in between colors.
 Then I will ask the blue group to pull towards the middle and the other color groups to try to hold firm in their place.
 There’s a lot of pulling and tugging–but the students get how important it is to work together from these activities.
 I like to weave the team building activities in with the Creative Movement activities, then flow right into some calming down routines.

 These activities help students channel their feelings.
 I’ve found it useful to use these activities at the beginning of school, right before and after breaks and during or after testing periods.